Meshal Alawein

 Professional focus:

-- Building Morphism, a Category Theory-based AI governance pipeline with zero runtime dependencies and cryptographically verifiable proof witnesses
+- Building Kohyr, a Category Theory-based AI governance pipeline with zero runtime dependencies and cryptographically verifiable proof witnesses

 - Quantum computing research through the QAP Solver project and related HPC work